cloudpetticoats/cloudpetticoats/README.md

 ![](https://komarev.com/ghpvc/?username=cloudpetticoats&color=blueviolet&style=for-the-badge)

-An MPhil student in **computer science**👨‍💻, planning to pursue a Ph.D. in the future.
+I'm an MPhil student in **computer science**👨‍💻, planning to pursue a Ph.D. in the future.

 My research interests include **mobile edge computing, deep reinforcement learning, internet of vehicles**.

 For those in similar fields, feel free to connect on social media, we can 🍻make friends and 🤝collaborate.
-Please feel free to reach out via email.
+Please **feel free to reach out via email**.

 ✉️Email: zhanghaishuo2002@foxmail.com
 <!--